eleduck/eleduck-camp/courses/w1/task1.md

 # Writing - Introduce yourself

-- Introduce yourself, talk about your current city, profession, hobby, etc. my name is zhangbin , living in shanghai 。born in guizhou ，I am a front-end engineer by profession My hobbies are: skiing, paragliding, meditation
+- Introduce yourself, talk about your current city, profession, hobby, etc.
+  My name is zhangbin ,I am living in Shanghai ,I was born in Guizhou ，I am a front-end engineer by profession My hobbies are: skiing, paragliding, meditation

 - What is your education background?
 School, university, training, certificates, etc.